 The bioactivity of biotinylated proteins is determined both by the structure of the protein itself, and by the way how biotinylation is performed.
 For every single protein, we test multiple options of tags and biotinylation methods, and evaluate the products in a variety of binding assays.
 Only those with the best performance are selected for production.
 Figure 1 is an example of our internal evaluation experiments:

 Fig. 1 Binding activity of different forms of biotinylated PD1 evaluated in a functional ELISA against rhPD-L1 (Cat.
 No. PD1-H5258).

 Our biotinylated proteins demonstrate high bioactivity and superb detection sensitivity in different application.
-In functional ELISA, the biotinylated human BCMA has high binding activity with BAFF as showed in figure 2.
-Figure 3 and Figure 4 show that the biotinylated PD1 can be well applied to AlphaLISA to detect the binding activity with its ligand PD-L1 and PD-L2.
-The figure 5 and figure 6 show that the biotinylated protein can be easily used for determining the affinity between protein and therapeutic antibody in SPR assay.
-Also, the biotinylated proteins are often used in cell based assay, such as cytotoxicity assay and evaluation of CAR expression (Fig. 7 & Fig. 8).
+In functional ELISA, the biotinylated human BCMA has high binding activity with BAFF as showed in Fig. 2.
+Interestingly, oriented immobilization of biotinylated CD155 offers much higher sensitivity than random immobilization of unconjugated CD155 as showed in Fig. 3.
+Fig.4 and Fig. 5 show that the biotinylated PD1 can be well applied to AlphaLISA to detect the binding activity with its ligand PD-L1 and PD-L2.
+The Fig. 6 and Fig. 7 show that the biotinylated protein can be easily used for determining the affinity between protein and therapeutic antibody in SPR assay.
+Also, the biotinylated proteins are often used in cell based assay, such as cytotoxicity assay and evaluation of CAR expression (Fig. 8 & Fig. 9).